mouliere-lab/ACT-ML/README.md

 ## Demo

-The demo script automates the execution of the ACT-ML pipeline, showcasing its functionality with a predefined set of classifiers and parameters.
-It performs Leave-One-Out Cross-Validation (LOOCV) using various classifiers and random states, calculates average results over different uns with varying random states, and aggregates predictions from multiple classifiers to evaluate ensemble performance.
-The demo uses a small simulated dataset consisting of randomly generated numbers.
+The demo script automates the execution of the ACT-ML pipeline, illustrating its functionality with a predefined selection of classifiers and parameters.
+It conducts training and validation using different classifiers and random states, computing average results over multiple runs.
+The demo leverages a small simulated dataset composed of randomly generated numbers.

 ### Instructions to Run the Demo